terminalpp/tpp-website/features/configuration.md

        and to detect version changes
      */
     "version" : "0.5.3",
+    /* Release channel to be checked for new version upon start.
+Leave empty (default) if the check should not be performed.
+     */
+    "versionCheckChannel" : "",
     "session" : {
         /* Determines whether local, or bypass PTY should be used.
 Useful only for Windows, ignored on other systems.